JanNogga/vllm_composer/README.md

 4. **Configure the Environment Variables**

    Open the `.env` file in a text editor (e.g., `vim .env`) and set the path to the SSL certificate and key.
+If you like you can also configure [Open WebUI](https://github.com/open-webui/open-webui) there.

 5. **Navigate to the Middleware Directory**
    ```bash